 Platte Valley Medical Center is an excellent place to work with a proven success of hiring and retaining quality employees.
-In fact, the turnover rate among staff is significantly lower than that of Denver metro area healthcare facilities.
-In 2013, PVMC’s overall employee turnover rate was only 7.8% compared to a Denver Metro area healthcare turnover rate of 16.7%.
+In fact, the turnover rate among our associates is significantly lower than that of Denver metro area healthcare facilities.
+In 2015, Platte Valley’s overall turnover rate was 13.2% compared to a Denver Metro area healthcare turnover rate of 24.3%.

 A Culture of Excellence and Care

 Platte Valley Medical Center is proud of our Planetree Designation which represents the highest level of evidence based achievement in patient/person-centered care.
-All employees at Platte Valley Medical Center commit to the PVMC Behavior Standards that help to sustain our culture of excellence.
-PVMC is Brighton’s third largest employer with 605 staff and we recognize and value that one of our greatest strengths continues to derive from the friendships and alliances found throughout the Hospital.
+All associates at Platte Valley commit to the Platte Valley Behavior Standards that help to sustain our culture of excellence.
+Platte Valley is Brighton’s third largest employer with 750 staff and we recognize and value that one of our greatest strengths continues to derive from the friendships and alliances found throughout the Hospital.

 A Culture of Safety